 Southern Garlic Grower’s Guide

-Even if you are an experienced garlic grower you may want to check out our new secret Southern growing tips for larger garlic bulbs! (expanded in 2015 with more detailed advice on chilling seed stock)
+Even if you are an experienced garlic grower you may want to check out our new secret Southern growing tips for larger garlic bulbs! (expanded with more detailed advice on chilling seed stock)

 By Susan Fluegel, PHD

 This is a guide to how to grow gorgeous garlic in the South.
-We used to garden and live in Houston, Texas so we personally know the challenges you can face in the South!
-We would like to hear about your experiences with garlic growing so that we can give the best advice to our Southern growers.
+We used to garden and live in Houston, Texas so we personally know the challenges you can face in the deep humid South!
 Thank you to all of our fellow garlic growers who have generously let us know what garlic varieties worked for them!

 Picture: Large Lorz Italian garlic bulbs; these tasty softnecks are ideal for Southern growing.